An Image is worth a Thousand Words

 - Consult with the subject matter experts to see if it resonates back to them.

-- Location-based photography helps establish our setting for audiences who are new to UA and reinforces it for those who are familiar.
+- Location-based photography helps establish our setting for audiences who are new to College and reinforces it for those who are familiar.
 It should represent the campus environment, the city, our surroundings, partners, outposts and observatories throughout the state and around the world.

 - Our buildings, labs, studios and architecture are unique to the University of Arizona.
 In order to highlight the breadth and sophistication of our facilities, they should play an important role in our photography library.